ArteenTorabiMarashi/ccm_benchmate/README.md

 # CCM Benchmate package:

-This package aims to provide an integration setup for different biological from different sources and formats.
+This package aims to provide an integrative setup from different biological sources and formats.
 There are several modules that are designed to work together to allow researchers to combine data from public databases, papers as well as their own data.

 To get started please see [installation instructions](INSTALLATION.md).

-Each of the modules are designed to work independently from one another with few exceptions (see variant and ranges modules and how they are used in the apis and genome module).
+Each of the modules are designed to work independently from one another with a few exceptions (see variant and ranges modules and how they are used in the apis and genome module).
 Each module has its own README file that provides usage instructions and how they can be integrated together.

-This package is a work in progress and is not yet ready for production use, that said, quite a few of the modules can be used to get started, and they can be used to build custom pipelines for data integration.
+This package is a work in progress and is not yet ready for production use.
+However, quite a few of the modules can be used to get started, and they can be used to build custom pipelines for data integration.
 Below is a brief overview of the modules that are currently available in the package: